 Marketers work their butts off to keep readers engaged and keep them coming back for more.

-But while we are busy working on new ideas, we often forget about the treasure trove already buried deep in our archives.
+But while we are busy working on new ideas for our content marketing strategy, we often forget about the treasure trove already buried deep in our archives.

 The older the blog is, the deeper it’s archive will be.